2020 Pacific typhoon season: Typhoon Haishen (Kristine)

 While Typhoon Maysak is holding its peak intensity, JTWC announced another formation of a very disorganized tropical disturbance situated a couple hundred miles northeast of Guam.
 By the next day, the disturbance had quickly organized, and the JTWC issued a Tropical Cyclone Formation Alert (TCFA) for the low-pressure area.
 On the following day, the disturbance later designated as Tropical Depression 11W.
 Traversing generally southwestward, the depression quickly intensified into a tropical storm, with JMA gaining the name Haishen.
 Under very favorable conditions, Haishen is allowed to do any intensification, which resulted in upgrading into Category 3-typhoon.

 PAGASA announced that Haishen entered Philippine Area of Responsibility (PAR), naming the system as Kristine.
 Early on September 4, the JTWC assessed that Haishen became a Category 4-equivalent super typhoon – with 1-minute sustained wind speeds of 135 kt (155 mph, with a clear, symmetrical eye visible on satellite imagery.
-Haishen's Haishen's latitude increased, the ocean heat content in the area decreased, resulting of weakening below super typhoon status.
+Haishen's latitude increased, the ocean heat content in the area decreased, resulting of weakening below super typhoon status.
 Later that day, the system left the PAR and PAGASA issued its last bulletin on the typhoon.
 As the system continued its northward track toward the Japanese archipelago, it continued to weaken and became a Category 3-equivalent typhoon, and not too long after it weakened to a Category 2-equivalent typhoon as it neared the Southern Ryukyu Islands of Japan.
 A mandatory evacuation order was issued for western Japan as millions of people evacuated accordingly.
 Haishen made landfall in Ulsan, South Korea at around 09:00 KST (00:00 UTC) on September 7.